abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 force_thr_ev		0.01		# the threshold of the force convergence, in unit of eV/Angstrom
-stress_thr		5		# the threshold of the stress convergence, in unit of kBar relax_nmax		100		# the maximal number of ionic iteration steps
+stress_thr		5		# the threshold of the stress convergence, in unit of kBar relax_nmax		100		# the maximal number of ionic iteration steps out_stru		1
 ```
 Use the same `KPT`, `STRU`, pseudopotential, and orbital files as in the above SCF-LCAO example.
-The final optimized structure can be found in `OUT.MgO/running_cell-relax.log`.
+The final optimized structure can be found in `STRU_NOW.cif` and `OUT.MgO/running_cell-relax.log`.

 ### A quick PW example